 That is why we invented the concept of High Intensity Training modules.
 Each module takes between 2-4 hours and consists of a short but complete introduction into the subject, followed by a series of hands-on training exercises using Instruqt.
 The exercises simulate real-life scenarios and will teach best practices while doing it.

-We can mix-and-match modules to deliver a training program specificly suited for your specific situation.
+We can mix-and-match modules to deliver a training program specifically suited for your specific situation.
 The modules can be planned separately in-house.
 After each module, the students will be able to apply the knowledge and experience obtained directly in practice.